sionabraham-senvo/sioncodes/blog/_posts/documenting-with-tests.md

         └── conftest.py
 ```

-It doesn't matter where we are in our codebase, we are now able to find exactly a description for the function,
+It doesn't matter where we are in our codebase, we are now able to find exactly the description for the function,
 service, or application we are looking for.

 ### Descriptive test names

-Next we are going to take a look at some tests, and give them names that assert the functionality of the underlying
+Next, we are going to take a look at some tests and give them names that assert the functionality of the underlying
 code.
 We want each test to tell us what to expect once the code has been run, for a given usecase.

 In the case below we are updating a user: